Pub crawl: United States

 The Running A Tab Pub Run takes place monthly in San Antonio, Texas, and is hosted by WeRunSanAntonio.
 The original Running A Tab Pub Run covered 5 miles in downtown San Antonio.
 The starting point was the historic Sunset Station and finished at the Blue Star Brewery and Art Complex.
 The event is held in conjunction with San Antonio's First Friday Art Walk.
 In 2009 the route was modified to accommodate the more than 500 participants every month.
 Running A Tab now consists of a 3-mile downtown loop and 5 bars/restaurants.
 A theme is selected every month and participants dress in costume in accordance with the theme.
 The event is free and open to the public.

 In Charlotte, North Carolina, there is a yearly pub crawl on the Saturday nearest to Saint Patrick's Day sponsored by Rich and Bennett.
 According to the Rich and Bennett website it is billed as the World's Largest Pub Crawl with over 20,000 participants all wearing the event t-shirts.
 In 2020 it was postponed due to the coronavirus Pandemic.
 It was rescheduled for 27 June.

-An annual St. Patrick's Day bar crawl, LepreCon, takes place in Hoboken, New Jersey.
+An annual Saint Patrick's Day bar crawl, LepreCon, takes place in Hoboken, New Jersey.
 The 2016 event, held in the evening 5–6 March, degenerated into a violent brawl.
 Fifteen people were arrested and 35 hospitalized, including two police officers.
 The officers were injured when one of the participants was seeking to flee the scene.
 Hoboken police responded to 432 calls from service during the event and issued 54 tickets, mostly for public drinking.
 The 2015 event resulted in 93 summonses and 11 arrests.
 The 2016 LepreCont cost the City of Hoboken $110,000 in police overtime.
 Two hundred officers were deployed for the event.
 Hoboken's police chief, Ken Ferrante, said he was "disturbed by the repeated behavior that is occurring on these types of themed events," and said he "will not tolerate having any of our officers injured, for the purposes of a few to make a financial profit at the expense of our residents."

 In Louisville, Kentucky, the "Bambi Walk" has been underway since the 1980s.

 In Minneapolis, Minnesota, a zombie-themed pub crawl commenced in 2005 and had grown to over 30,000 participants in 2012.

 At Epcot in Walt Disney World, guests often do a form of bar crawl known as Drink Around the World, where visitors attempt to drink at all eleven countries of World Showcase.